EuancRNA/Pan-Coronavirus-Gene-Regulatory-Networks/README.md

 ### Literature Databases

 **_CORD-19_**: https://pages.semanticscholar.org/coronavirus-research
 COVID-19 Open Research Dataset.
 A database set up by the Allen Institute for AI containing 45,000 scholarly articles on SARS-CoV-2 and associated coronaviruses, updated weekly as new peer-reviewed & preprint articles are published.
 The whole dataset can be downloaded, else the databased can be queried via the search engine: https://cord-19.apps.allenai.org/.
-It's GitHub repo can be found here https://github.com/echen102/COVID-19-TweetIDs.

 **_WHO COVID-2019_**: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/global-research-on-novel-coronavirus-2019-ncov
 A database curated by the WHO via manual searching of the table of contents of relevant journals and track down other related scientific articles that enrich the dataset.
-YOu can query the database or download the whole set.
+You can query the database or download the whole set.

 ### Differential expression